Sloane Ranger: Origin

-Sloane careers involve the country (farming/landowning, Chartered Surveyorship), the law, the City (finance/banking, consultancy) or the services (certain regiments of the British Army), the Foreign Office for men, and auctioning (art), property, business-owning or journalism/writing for women, although many for men and women are very much interchangeable.

 In 2015, Peter York argued that the Sloane population has been winnowed and that Sloanes were more likely to be leading the British trend to downward social mobility.
+In 2023, Tatler announced that it was time for the Sloane Rangers to "step aside" for the Bopeas, or Bohemian Peasants, a term and social theory describing downwardly mobile elite embracing a "rural life of making, brewing, fermenting and foraging".

 Sloanes

-Diana, Princess of Wales was considered the archetypal Sloane Ranger of the 1980s ("the 1980s Super-Sloane") by The Official Sloane Ranger Handbook.

 The following people have been considered by some to be Sloanes: